 Pro’s Of FTTC

 Lets be honest, nowadays it’s all about the speed.
-You can roughly get speeds of 80 to 100 Mbps (although distance from the cabinet can have huge impact)
+You can roughly get speeds of 80 Mbps.
+(Although distance from the cabinet can have a huge impact)

 No New Wiring Required